 Filed: October 28, 200

 Device, system, and method of dynamic route guidance.
-For example, a method includes: calculating an optimal route from a first location, in which a navigation device is located, to a destination point entered by a user of said navigation device; receiving from the navigation device a travel update, indicating that the navigation device is located in a second location, wherein the second location is on said optimal route; and based on real-time traffic information and real-time road information, determining that an alternate route, from the second location to the destination point, is now an optimal route to the destination point.
+For example, a method includes: calculating an optimal route from a first location, in which a navigation device is located, to a destination point entered by a user of the said navigation device; receiving from the navigation device a travel update, indicating that the navigation device is located in a second location, wherein the second location is on said optimal route; and based on real-time traffic information and real-time road information, determining that an alternate route, from the second location to the destination point, is now an optimal route to the destination point.

 This next patent presents what looks like a local TV channel for you, based upon reported local incidents displayed in a live feed.